Alexon1999/terraform-terragrunt/README.md

 tflocal wrapper scriptSection titled “tflocal wrapper script” tflocal is a small wrapper script to run Terraform against LocalStack. tflocal script uses the Terraform Override mechanism and creates a temporary file localstack_providers_override.tf to configure the endpoints for the AWS provider section.
 The endpoints for all services are configured to point to the LocalStack API (http://localhost:4566 by default).
 It allows you to easily deploy your unmodified Terraform scripts against LocalStack.

-**Terragrunt**
-Terragrunt is an open-source wrapper for Terraform that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.
-You can use Terragrunt with LocalStack to create and manage your AWS resources with your pre-existing Terraform configurations.

 - localstack
   - brew install localstack/tap/localstack-cli
   - localstack auth set-token XXXXXXXXXXXX